hashicorp/hello-vault-dotnet/sample-app/README.md

-# hello-vault-dotnet
+# Vault Sample Application

-This is a sample application that demonstrates how to authenticate to and retrieve secrets from HashiCorp [Vault][vault] using the [VaultSharp][vaultsharp] client library.
+This is a sample application that demonstrates various aspects of interacting with HashiCorp [Vault][vault], including:

+- [AppRole][vault-app-role] authentication with a [response-wrapping token][vault-token-wrapping]
+- Reading a static secret from [kv-v2 secrets engine][vault-kv-v2]
+- Reading a dynamic secret from [MSSQL database secrets engine][vault-mssql]

 ## Prerequisites